Our Educators

 Most recently, Andrew has begun working with students in cinematography and film creation, facilitating the creation of feature length films that were screened in cinema.
 Andrew has also developed practical industry skills by visiting several professional recording studios in Australia and abroad alongside completing a course through Berklee College of Music.
 This has allowed him to transform traditional learning spaces into studios and has worked with students to record a number of original compositions and establish a record label whereby they release their music directly onto streaming platforms.
 He has developed active relationships with recording studios in Sydney and Melbourne.

-For Andrew, the Arts is an opportunity for students to create and collaborate with each other while building confidence and developing a part of themselves that they may not have considered before.
+For Andrew, the Arts provides students with meaningful opportunities to create and collaborate, build confidence, and develop aspects of themselves they may not have previously explored.
+It also plays a vital role in broadening students' understanding of the diverse career pathways available beyond school, particularly within the Creative Industries.
 Out of school hours, you’ll find him playing an instrument or watching/analysing a movie to work out how he can incorporate it into a lesson at school.

 Visual Arts & Media